 Mercantilism (16th – 18th century)

-Mercantilism is an economic theory that holds that the prosperity of a nation depends upon its supply of capital, and that the global volume of trade is "unchangeable".
-Economic assets, or capital, are represented by bullion (gold, silver, and trade value) held by the state, which is best increased through a positive balance of trade with other nations (exports minus imports).
-Mercantilism suggests that the ruling government should advance these goals by playing a protectionist role in the economy, by encouraging exports and discouraging imports, especially through the use of tariffs.
+is an economic theory that holds that the prosperity of a nation depends upon its supply of capital.
+And that the global volume of trade is “unchangeable”.
+Economic assets, or capital, are represented by bullion (gold, silver, and trade value) held by the state.
+Which is best increased through a positive balance of trade with other nations (exports minus imports).
+Mercantilism suggests the ruling government should advance goals by playing a protectionist role in the economy.
+By encouraging exports and discouraging imports, especially through the use of tariffs.
 The economic policy based upon these ideas is often called the mercantile system.

 Classical Economics (1776)

 is widely regarded as the first modern school of economic thought.
 Its major developers include Adam Smith, David Ricardo, Thomas Malthus and John Stuart Mill.
 Sometimes the definition of classical economics is expanded to include William Petty, Johann Heinrich von Thünen, and Karl Marx.

 The publication of Adam Smith’s The Wealth of Nations in 1776 is usually considered to mark the beginning of classical economics.
 The school was active into the mid 19th century and was followed by neoclassical economics in Britain beginning around 1870.

 Classical economists attempted and partially succeeded to explain growth and development.
 They produced their “magnificent dynamics” during a period in which capitalism was emerging from a past feudal society.
 And in which the industrial revolution was leading to vast changes in society.
 These changes also raised the question of how a society could be organized around a system in which every individual sought his or her own (monetary) gain.